-The Triple P – Positive Parenting Program ® is a parenting and family support system designed to prevent – as well as treat – behavioural and emotional problems in children and teenagers.
-It aims to prevent problems in the family, school and community before they arise and to create family environments that encourage children to realise their potential.
+The Triple P – Positive Parenting Program ® is a parenting and family support system designed to prevent – as well as treat – behavioral and emotional problems in children and teenagers.
+It aims to prevent problems in the family, school and community before they arise and to create family environments that encourage children to realize their potential.

-Triple P draws on social learning, cognitive behavioural and developmental theory as well as research into risk factors associated with the development of social and behavioural problems in children.
+Triple P draws on social learning, cognitive behavioral and developmental theory as well as research into risk factors associated with the development of social and behavioral problems in children.
 It aims to equip parents with the skills and confidence they need to be self-sufficient and to be able to manage family issues without ongoing support.

-And while it is almost universally successful in improving behavioural problems, more than half of Triple P's 17 parenting strategies focus on developing positive relationships, attitudes and conduct.
+And while it is almost universally successful in improving behavioral problems, more than half of Triple P's 17 parenting strategies focus on developing positive relationships, attitudes and conduct.